starbeamjs/starbeam/packages/universal/renderer/README.md

 - The resource is created during the component's [Resource Setup Phase](#special-phases).
 - The resource is disposed during the component's [Cleanup Phase](#the-primary-phases).

-### `getService`
+### `setupService`

-The `getService` function takes a resource blueprint and gets a service instance for the current app as a [framework-native reactive value].
+The `setupService` function takes a resource blueprint and gets a service instance for the current app as a [framework-native reactive value].
+Hook-style adapters may also expose `useService` for component render code.

 If the blueprint has already been instantiated for this app, the same instance is returned.